yarasaa/Clippy/README.md

 - **Drag & Drop:** Drag a single item or multiple selected text items from the list and drop them into any application.
 - **Sequential Paste:**
   - **With Shortcut:** Copy multiple items in sequence with `Cmd+Shift+C`.
 Then, paste them one by one in the same order using `Cmd+Shift+B`.
   - **With Visual Selection:** Select your desired items from the list with `Cmd` and press the **"Add to Queue"** button at the bottom.
-This selection creates your sequential paste queue.
+The menu bar icon will update to show the queue status (e.g., "1/5").
 - **Combine Images:** Select multiple images with `Cmd`, right-click, and combine them into a single new image, either vertically or horizontally.
 - **Direct Paste:** Paste directly into the active application using the "Paste" button next to each item.
 - **Quick Text Preview:** Hover over a text item to see its full content in the system's standard help tooltip.